haba-create/edge-ai/README.md

 # Edge AI Website

-A modern, responsive website for Edge AI showcasing IoT Agents and real-world intelligence capabilities.
+A modern, responsive website for Edge AI highlighting open source models running on edge devices like Raspberry Pi 5.
+These agent-driven models manage and secure your environment through reasoning.

 ## Features